Citrine Wagtail

 Early date 04 Oct 1998

-Only one record in the past 10 years, at Kranji in Nov 2018.
+The most recent record was a long-staying individual at Lim Chu Kang in 2024.
 Often difficult to tell apart from Eastern Yellow Wagtail - check out our species page linked above for key identifying features!

 References: